Skip to content

 Passing Python functions

-To use continuous approximation, you can pass a Python function to the approximate function.
+For function approximation, you can pass a Python function to the approximate package function.

 def f(x):